 Eliminate or drastically reduce trans fats and vegetable/seed oils

-Known as hydrogenated or partially hydrogenated fat/oil, basically these are manufactured by injecting nickel and hydrogen atoms into a fat (often polyunsaturated) with a little bleach and coloring, creating a product that either looks and acts like saturated fat and/or gives majorly extended shelf life.
+Known as hydrogenated or partially hydrogenated fat/oil, these are manufactured by injecting nickel and hydrogen atoms into a fat (often polyunsaturated) with a little bleach and coloring, creating a product that either looks and acts like saturated fat and/or gives majorly extended shelf life.

-So the bottom line with trans fats: until we know more- stay away.
+The bottom line with trans fats: until we know more- stay away.
 Unfortunately these fats are similar to the multitude of sweeteners, appearing literally everywhere in our food supply.
 If you see “hydrogenated” or “partially hydrogenated” oil/fat in the ingredients, look for another option.
 Soy/soybean oil and canola oil are in this category because they contain some trans fats, however government regulations allow these to often be labeled as trans fat free if it falls below a certain serving size.
-You can usually find trans fats in packaged goods and fast foods- in general, if a product has shelf life, it likely has something concocted in a lab in it to help it stay fresh.
+You can usually find trans fats in prepared foods, such as packaged goods and fast foods.
+In general, if a product has shelf life, it likely has something concocted in a lab in it to help it stay fresh.
 For example, almost every pastry or snack food that you can find wrapped up on a shelf has something trans fat related in it.
 Although many companies are dropping trans fats due to demand and regulation, they often get around it by using other oils that serve the same purpose.
 Many nut/seed companies roast the nuts & seeds in canola or soybean oil.
 Staying aware is key.

 These oils contribute negatively to health, in particular due to their rancidity and atherogenic (arterial) impacts.
 One of the main reasons for avoiding these fats is the high amount of omega 6 fat they contain.
 Although necessary to our diet and physiology in small amounts, omega 6 fats cause rampant and unnecessary inflammation when consumed out of balance with omega 3.
 Since omega 3 (the balancing fat to omega 6) intake is typically not very high, over consumption of omega 6 can lead to many of the same health problems as the trans fats.
 They are particularly dangerous when oxidized (exposed to light, heat or air) rendering them very reactive and inflammatory.
 So, if you can avoid it, do not use them at all, particularly when cooking and especially when cooking at high heat and/or frying.
-As you can likely guess, commercially fried foods (e.g. french fries, fried chicken) are cooked in these types of fats and oils (they actually used to use animal fat, which is much healthy for you as it turns out).
+As you can likely guess, commercially fried foods (e.g. french fries, fried chicken) are cooked in these types of fats and oils (they actually used to use animal fat, which is could end up being much healthier for you).
 To make things even worse, these oils and fats are used over and over again and become more toxic with each use.
 In general the same awareness rules apply, look for these everywhere.
-They are easy and very cheap ways to add flavor and substance to food products so almost every food product is defaulted to use vegetable and seed oils as part of its ingredient list.
+They are easy and very cheap ways to add flavor, substance and shelf life so almost every food product has defaulted to use vegetable and seed oils as part of its ingredient list.
 On a closing note, many of these are GMO derived, another note of caution.

-So, what oils/fats can you use in place?
+So what oils/fats can you use in place?

-The best for cooking are coconut oil, palm/palm kernel oil and animal fats, including butter/ghee (particularly from grass fed sources), beef tallow, pork lard, and duck fat.
+The best for cooking are coconut oil, palm/palm (kernel) oil and animal fats, including butter/ghee (particularly from grass fed sources), beef tallow, pork lard, and duck fat.